How Unsafe Designations Are Issued

 SafeNo repairs required; no hazard or maintenance condition foundRe-inspection at next FISP cycleQEWI (FISP only)

-SWARMPRepair needed but not an immediate hazard; maintenance plan required18 months from filing dateQEWI (FISP only)
+SWARMPRepair needed but not an immediate hazard; maintenance plan requiredPer the active FISP repair windowQEWI (FISP only)

-UnsafeImmediate hazard of falling material or structural failure; protective measures required immediately24 hrs (protective measures); 30 days (repair plan filing)QEWI or DOB inspector
+UnsafeImmediate hazard of falling material or structural failure; protective measures required immediatelyImmediate action under the notice and current DOB rulesQEWI or DOB inspector

 Dangerous BuildingEntire structure or major system poses occupancy hazardImmediate (evacuation may be ordered)DOB emergency unit